scottharwell/cloud-ee/README.md

 4. Ensure that you have set the `ANSIBLE_GALAXY_SERVER_AUTOMATION_HUB_TOKEN` environment variable.
 5. Run `ansible-builder build --build-arg ANSIBLE_GALAXY_SERVER_AUTOMATION_HUB_TOKEN=$ANSIBLE_GALAXY_SERVER_AUTOMATION_HUB_TOKEN -t <YOUR_TAG_HERE>`.

-### Apple Silicon
+### Apple Silicon or `arm64` Architectures

+The `azure.azure_rm` collection uses Python dependencies that do not have `arm64` equivalents at this time; a pure `arm64` build will fail during the build phase.
+Therefore, building a *native* `arm64` container is blocked.

+However, it is possible to build an `arm64` compatible container that emulates `amd64` to circumvent this issue and eliminates the need to pass a platform flag to the container runtime.
 This requires Docker to build EEs.
 Podman does not function with these steps on an Apple Silicon Mac at this time.
-This process will build a multi-platform container on an Apple Silicon Mac that will then function on either an `amd64` or `arm64` platform that virtualizes the `amd64/x86` dependencies, such as the CLI tools.
+This process will build a multi-platform container on ARM architectures that will then function on either an `amd64` or `arm64` platform.

 1. Run `git clone https://github.com/scottharwell/cloud-ee.git` to clone this repository.
 2. Run `cd cloud-ee` to change into the repository directory.